taltstidl/AppCompat-Extension-Library/README.md

     }
 }
 ```
-Then use `android:textAppearance="@style/TextAppearance.AppCompat.xxx"` for your `TextView`s.
+Then use one of the `TextAppearance.AppCompat.xxx` styles via `android:textAppearance="@style/TextAppearance.AppCompat.xxx"` on your `TextView`s.

 *For the full documentation and customization options head over to the [TypefaceCompat wiki](https://github.com/TR4Android/AppCompat-Extension-Library/wiki/TypefaceCompat).*

 ## License

-Copyright 2015 Thomas Robert Altstidl
+Copyright 2015 Thomas Robert Altstidl & fountaingeyser

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.